 THE RECIPE FOR RICE PUDDING :

-- Boil water and throw in the rice.
-Drain it as soon as it starts to boil again.
+- Boil some water and throw the rice in it.
+Drain it as soon as it starts boiling again.

-- In a large saucepan, pour in the milk and the whipping cream.
+- In a large saucepan, Pour the milk and the whipping cream..
 Bring to a boil

-- Split the vanilla beans in half, scrape out the inside to collect the seeds and add pods and seeds to the pan
+- Split the vanilla beans in two, scrape the inside to collect the seeds and add pods and seeds to the pan

-- Add the rice and cook over low heat for about 1 hour (it should boil slightly).
-Stir very gently from time to time to make sure the bottom of the pan does not stick.
+- Add the rice and cook over low heat for about 1 hour (it needs to boil slightly).
+Stir very gently from time to time to ensure that the bottom of the pan does not stick.

-- 10mn before the end of the cooking time, pour the powdered sugarmix and let cook for another 10 minutes
+- 10mn before the end of the cooking time, pour the powdered sugarMix and cook for another 10 minutes.

-- It can be eaten warm or cold and is even better the next day (if there is any left)
+- It can be eaten warm or cold and is even better the next day (if there are any left).

-1 - I sometimes replace the vanilla beans with a few orange peels (grandma's recipe)
+1 - I sometimes replace the vanilla pods with a few orange peels (grandmother's recipe).

-2 - I use a little less sugar than Andrée Zana's recipe and I let it cook for 5 to 10 minutes less so that it is a little creamier
+2 - I put a little less sugar than Andrée Zana's recipe and I let it cook 5 to 10 minutes less so that it is a little creamier.